Skip to content

 B.A.
 Zoology & Botany Major; Minor Anthropology, Duke University (1981)

-Dissertation: Environmental Change and Built Environments of the Marine Nearshore
+Dissertation: Environmental Change and Built Environments of the Marine Nearshore.
+Co-chairs: Terrie Klinger and Robert Mugerauer.

-Currently: Senior Lecturer in Marine Science and Policy, School of Geosciences, University of Edinburgh
+Currently: Reader, School of Geosciences, University of Edinburgh

 Shuang Wu